DEDICATED VOLUNTEER MEMBERS WHO LEAD THE CREDIT UNION TO EXCELLENCE

 Thomas F. Swean, Jr., PhD

 Dr. Swean joined the Office of Naval Research in March 1993 as Science Officer for the Ocean Technology Program.
 In 1996, he became Team Leader for the Ocean Engineering and Marine Systems Team.
 In 2005, he assumed the duties of Team Leader for the Maritime Mine Warfare Team, and as such led the Organic Mine Countermeasures Future Naval Capability Program until his retirement on January 3, 2015.
 Dr. Swean attended Old Dominion University in Norfolk, Virginia graduating with a Bachelor of Science degree in Thermal Engineering in 1970.
 He then entered Virginia Polytechnic Institute and State University, earning a Master of Science degree in Aerospace Engineering in 1972 and a PhD in Aerospace and Ocean Engineering in 1976.
 Dr. Swean has been a member of NRLFCU since 1981.
 He joined the Board in March 2015 as a Director and currently serves on the Executive Committee and is the chair of the Asset Liability Management Committee.

-Dr. Ratna is the head of the Center for Bio/Molecular Science and Engineering at NRL and a member of the Senior Executive Service.
-In this capacity, she provides executive direction and technical leadership in the development of objectives and policies necessary to conduct basic and applied research in areas of bio/molecular science and engineering.
+Dr. Ratna retired as the head of the Center for Bio/Molecular Science and Engineering at NRL.
+In this capacity, she provided executive direction and technical leadership in the development of objectives and policies necessary to conduct basic and applied research in areas of bio/molecular science and engineering.
 She has a Ph.D. in condensed matter physics.
 She has over 270 technical publications and 25 patents with over 5,000 citations.
 She has received several NRL Research Publication Awards for her work.
 She has given more than 150 invited and contributed talks at national and international meetings and universities.
 She has co-organized a number of national and international conferences.
 She is a fellow of the American Institute for Medical and Biological Engineering.
 Dr. Ratna has been a member of NRLFCU since 1993 and currently serves as the Chairperson of the Member Service and Technology Committee.